Are You One of God’s Chosen People?

 We all have times when God feels distant, when it’s hard to pray, when his voice remains silent, when faith falters.
 Some people call these the dry times or their desert experience.
 Yet God will choose us again.

-The reality is that God never un-chose us.
-We remain chosen by him – even when we don’t feel like it.
-We are his chosen people.
+The reality is that God will never un-chose us.
+We remain chosen by him—even when we don’t feel like it.
+We are God’s chosen people.
 May we remember to act like it.